Phishing attack meaning & legal definition in IT act

 Section 66

 This section specifies sanctions for phishers who seriously affect a victim’s accounts.
 Anyone who commits any of the acts specified in Sec.
-43 of the IT Act, imprisonment for up to 3 years or a fine of up to 5 lakh rupees, or both.
+43 of the IT Act, is imprisoned for up to 3 years or a fine of up to 5 lakh rupees, or both.

 Section 66C